Rules for those traditional

 exodus from the slavery of sin.

 Shavu‘ot on Sivan 6-7, WEEKS (7) after Pesah A Torah and Messianic Pentecost feast confirming the fulfilment of Pesah by first fruits of the Promised Land.
-This feast (always on Sunday according to the Book of Jubilees and to archaic Karaites tradition) at the same time is the Feast of Y-shua‘ Resurrection (traditional Easter! ), as well as the feast of coming of the Holy Spirit to the Church,
+This feast (always on Sunday according to the Book of Jubilees) at the same time is the Feast of Y-shua‘ Resurrection (traditional Easter! ), as well as the feast of coming of the Holy Spirit to the Church,

 Yom Teruah on Tishri 1 , the Day of Trumpets, is known as Jewish New Year, Rosh Ha-Shanah, introduced from a pagan Babylonic feast together with Babylonic calendar and its month of a pagan deity Tammuz.
 Comprehending history as a struggle between Monotheism and Idolatry, the meaning of Yom Teruah is seen in falling walls of Pagan Jericho: it is a feast of the final destruction of the world heathendom when the King of Israel Messiah Y-shua‘ comes to judge.